 There’s more on the Spurs:

 - Keldon Johnson scored 16 points, recording his 50th double-digit game off the bench this season, Orsborn states in the same piece.
-Johnson, who’s a candidate for Sixth Man of the Year honors, is the only player in franchise history to accomplish that feat, doing it last season as well.
+Johnson, who’s a candidate for Sixth Man of the Year honors, is the only player in franchise history to accomplish that feat, having done it last season as well.
 He also tied a season high with five assists on Saturday.

-- De’Aaron Fox and Luke Kornet both returned to action after missing Wednesday’s game at Memphis with minor injuries, Orsborn adds.
+- De’Aaron Fox and Luke Kornet returned to action after missing Wednesday’s game at Memphis with minor injuries, Orsborn adds.
 Both players logged 21 minutes against Milwaukee, with Fox posting 12 points and six assists and Kornet finishing with two points, one rebound and a steal.

 - Victor Wembanyama is making good on the warning he issued to the rest of the basketball world after his French team had to settle for the silver medal at the 2024 Summer Olympics, writes Mike Finger of The San Antonio Express-News.
 “I’m learning,” Wembanyama said at the time, “and I’m worried for the opponents in a couple of years.”
 He added that he was referring to players “everywhere,” not just in future Olympics.
 Wembanyama is living up to that statement in 2025/26, putting together an MVP-caliber season and stating his case for the award earlier this week.